General information and tips for prospective fellowship applicants

 • institutes available at several highly regarded U.K. universities; each institute offers several different options for the academic component of the program; all institutes include intensive study, discussions, and cultural excursions.
 Institutes vary in duration from four to six weeks, with varying start dates.

-• Application requires a personal statement; an essay on a specific topic; two letters of reference, one of which must be from a professor who has taught you.
+• Application requires a personal statement; an essay on a specific topic; and two letters of reference, one of which must be from a professor who has taught you.

 • 8-12 Scholars are selected for each institute.